Lisa Simpson: Voice

-Despite the fame of Lisa Simpson, Smith is rarely recognized in public, which she does not mind.
+Despite Lisa's fame, Smith is rarely recognized in public, which she does not mind.
 She said, "it's wonderful to be in the midst of all this hype about the show, and people enjoying the show so much, and to be totally a fly on the wall; people never recognize me solely from my voice."
 In a 2009 interview with The Guardian she commented that "It's the best job ever.
 I have nothing but gratitude for the amount of freedom The Simpsons has bought me in my life."
 Although Smith received a Primetime Emmy Award for Outstanding Voice-Over Performance in 1992, she considers it unimportant, saying "there's part of me that feels it wasn't even a real Emmy."
 The award is a Creative Arts prize not awarded during the primetime telecast and, at the time, a juried award without nominations.
 Still, Smith considers her work on the show a success.
 "If I had to be associated with one character in fiction," she said, "I will always be thrilled that it was Lisa Simpson."
 Matt Groening has described Smith as being very similar to Lisa: "Yeardley has strong moral views about her character.
 Some lines are written for Lisa that Yeardley reads and says, 'No, I wouldn't say that.'"
 Former Simpsons writer Jay Kogen praised her performance on the show, particularly in the episode "Lisa's Substitute", as able "to move past comedy to something really strong and serious and dramatic."

 Until 1998, Smith was paid $30,000 per episode.
 A pay dispute erupted in 1998, during which Fox threatened to replace the six main voice actors with new actors, going as far as preparing for casting of new voices.
 The dispute was soon resolved, and Smith received $125,000 per episode until 2004 when the voice actors sought an increase to $360,000 per episode.
 The issue was resolved a month later, and Smith earned $250,000 per episode.
 New salary negotiations took place in 2008, and the voice actors currently receive approximately $400,000 per episode.
 Three years later, with Fox threatening to cancel the series unless production costs were cut, Smith and the other cast members accepted a 30 percent pay cut, down to just over $300,000 per episode.